Some templates share a grid/list style for their Blog Pages. This design gives you two options for displaying your blog posts:

 To remove all text from the page and only show thumbnail images:

-- Select Primary: None and Secondary: None in the Blog: Metadata section of the Style Editor.
+- Select Primary: None and Secondary: None in the Blog: Metadata section of Site Styles.

 - Uncheck Show Title in the Blog: List section.